 - Students are responsible for any unpaid bills at the time of withdrawal.

 - Withdrawal forms must be submitted by the published deadline of the semester.
 Withdrawals after this date will not be processed without evidence of a compelling reason or circumstance beyond the student's control.
-Courses already completed at the time of withdrawal from a term will be withdrawn as well.

 - Students should not attempt to drop all of their courses, their last course, or their only course on Campus Connection.